-Learning both culture and language is key.
-Understanding language and culture is empowering: it allows families to navigate both as a unit and as individuals.
-Picking up the local slang and understanding the protocol involved in riding local public transportation allows for independence, mobility and confidence for your employees and their families.
+Understanding language and culture is empowering: It allows families to successfully navigate both as a unit and as individuals.
 By providing the right resources that place equal value on language and culture learning, everyone will be better positioned to adapt to their new home and life during reassignment.